 Key takeaways:

 When you compare top San Diego real estate agents, use criteria that tie directly to first-time buyer performance in Pacific Beach.
-You’ll want to look past branding to documented execution so you can select the best San Diego realtor for your needs.
+You will want to look past branding to documented execution so you can select the best San Diego realtor for your needs.

 Compare these models: